Pylons/pyramid/docs/narr/events.rst

-Each of the above examples implies that every time the :mod:`repoze.bfg` framework emits an event object that supplies an ``INewRequest`` interface, the ``mysubscriber`` function will be called with an *event* object.
+Each of the above examples implies that every time the :mod:`repoze.bfg` framework emits an event object that supplies an :class:`repoze.bfg.interfaces.INewRequest` interface, the ``mysubscriber`` function will be called with an *event* object.

 As you can see, a subscription is made in terms of an :term:`interface`.
-The event object sent to a subscriber will always have possess an interface.
+The event object sent to a subscriber will always be an object that possesses an interface.
 The interface itself provides documentation of what attributes of the event are available.

 For example, if you create event listener functions in a ``subscribers.py`` file in your application like so: